ISTANBUL

 Mosques, Churches & the Architecture of Empire

-At the heart of the city’s historical peninsula stands Hagia Sophia — first a Byzantine church, then an Ottoman mosque, then a museum, and now a mosque again.
-It is one of the great buildings of the world, a structure that has outlived empires, earthquakes, and ideology.
-Step inside, and spend a moment with it: the scale, the dome, the light — all of it is unforgettable.
+At the heart of the city’s historical peninsula stands Hagia Sophia.
+First a Byzantine church, then an Ottoman mosque, then a museum, and now a mosque again.
+This is a structure that has outlived empires, earthquakes, and ideology.
+Step inside, and spend a moment with it: the scale, the dome, and the light.

 Just opposite stands the Blue Mosque (Sultan Ahmed Mosque), with its six minarets and cascading domes, still active and radiant with Iznik tilework in 20,000 shades of blue.
 And a short walk away is the underground Basilica Cistern, eerie and beautiful, where stone Medusa heads hold up forgotten columns in water once used to supply the imperial palace.